 Proposed Consolidation of Conservation Authorities

 On October 31, 2025, Ontario announced its intent to modernize conservation authorities, including the introduction of Bill 68 to create the Ontario Provincial Conservation Agency (OPCA), a new provincial body intended to strengthen coordination and oversight.
 On November 7, the Ministry of the Environment, Conservation and Parks (MECP) posted a proposal on the Environmental Registry of Ontario (ERO) seeking feedback on proposed boundaries and criteria to consolidate Ontario’s 36 conservation authorities into seven regional conservation authorities, organized primarily along watershed boundaries.
-Under this proposal, the Grand River Conservation Authority (GRCA) would become part of the Lake Erie Regional Conservation Authority.
-The posting also contains five consultation questions relating to the transition into regional conservation authorities, governance considerations, and approaches to ensure strong relationships with municipalities and communities within the new structure.
+The posting contained five consultation questions relating to the transition into regional conservation authorities, governance considerations, and approaches to ensure strong relationships with municipalities and communities within the new structure.
+The GRCA Board of Directors submitted official comments to the Province as part of the process.

 Contact Us